The Importance of Investor Relations in an Organization

 Communication

-The first role of the IR department is to act as a triage of the communication channels.
-When any outsider like investors, or analysts, demands information from the company, they are transferred to the IR department.
-They act as catcher’s mitt.
-The IR department handles the sorting out of people and handles the passing off and passing down of people, so the higher executive officers are not burdened with everything.
-In this way, the executives can focus on their other tasks and do not have to worry about every request of information demanded by the company.
+The IR department handles the sorting out of people and handles the passing off and passing down of people.
+So the higher executive officers are not burdened with everything.
+In this way, the executives focus on their other tasks and do not have to worry about every request of information,

 Their second role is translating communication riddles.
 The IR department translates the language that Wall Street speaks.
 It means that the IR reads how Wall Street and investors view the company and then conveys this to the company executives.
-The IR department receives how the investors and stakeholders feel about the company, what they see as assets and flaws, what are they impressed by, what they do not like in the company and wat to be changed, what they do not understand, and what will attract the investors to invest their shares in the company, and deliver it to the company.

-The final role of IR is to convey the values, interests, and answers of the company back to Wall Street by converting it into the language they understand like profit margins, projected goals, Earnings Per Share (EPS), and dividends.
+The final role of IR is to convey the values, interests, and answers of the company back to Wall Street.
+By converting it into the language they understand like profit margins, projected goals, Earnings Per Share (EPS), and dividends.

 Investor Relations Functionality

-The IR department serves the company in many ways.
-The company depends on the functionality of the IR department.
-We’ve discussed the roles the IR department plays in the smooth running of the company so far, now; let’s take a look at some of their functions:
+The IR department serves the company in many ways. \.
+We have discussed the roles the IR department plays in the smooth running of the company so far, now;

 • Coordination of meetings